andywhite37/blog/content/blog/2019-11-01-a-laymans-guide-to-functors-in-reasonml.md

 easy/possible to write a function that expects an arbitrary `FUNCTOR` as an argument.
-There are other techniques (like [Lightweight Higher-Kinded Polymorphism](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf) for encoding higher-kinded types in OCaml, so this might not be true across the board (or at all!).
+There are other techniques (like [Lightweight Higher-Kinded Polymorphism](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf) for encoding higher-kinded types in OCaml, but I'm not as familiar with the techniques described there, so these restrictions might not be true across the board (or at all!).

 # Conclusion